 The organization also hosts an auction each spring to raise money for MAPIL Fellowships, which are awarded to students who accept otherwise unpaid positions in areas of legal public service over the summer.

-The 31st Annual MAPIL Auction and Cocktail Reception was held on Thursday, April 11, 2019 at the Mariner’s Church, 368 Fore Street, in Portland’s Old Port.
+The 32nd Annual MAPIL Auction and Cocktail Reception will be held on Thursday, April 9, 2020 at the Mariner’s Church, 368 Fore Street, in Portland’s Old Port.